AseptSoft Core Documentation

 🔁 Duplicate ID Conflicts

-The same entity (by ID) exists in both source and destination but has been modified differently from the common parent.
-For example, a Process renamed to "CIP" in the source and "SIP" in the destination.
+The same entity exists in both source and destination but was changed differently from the common parent — for example a Process renamed to "CIP" in one and "SIP" in the other.

 Constraint